home2home-ae/ab-lab/README.md

 - [ ] Write REDIS caching implementation
 - [ ] Use horizon jobs
 - [ ] Write A/B Lab Accessor (PHP/Laravel)
+  - [ ] Accessor should cache the results
 - [ ] Move this app to Production and post benchmarks (latency vs usability)

 ### Enhancements / Todo